MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 Once you are happy with the pull request details open the pull request.
-Initially you should do this in draft mode, to allow you time to do any final fixes based on continuous integration.
+Initially you can choose to do this in draft mode, to allow you time to do any final fixes based on continuous integration.
+If you use draft mode mark the pull request as ``ready for review`` once you are satisfied.

 Continuous Integration
 ----------------------